nrhodes91/OneNeo.vim/README.md

 # OneNeo.vim
-Another Vim theme based on the Atom One theme with light and dark variants
+Another Vim theme based on the Atom One theme with light and dark variants.